PipedreamHQ/docs/docs/event-sources/README.md

 **Event sources turn any API into an event stream.
 They can also turn any event stream into an API**.

 Event sources run on Pipedream's infrastructure and collect data from services like Github, Stripe, the bitcoin blockchain, RSS feeds, and more.
-They emit new events produced by the service, which you can inspect in the UI or consume using real-time or batch APIs.
+They emit new events produced by the service, which you can inspect in the UI or consume using [batch](/api/rest/) or [real-time](/api/sse/) APIs.

 ::: warning
 Pipedream Event Sources are in preview, and we'd love your feedback on how you'd like to use them, and what we can improve.
 Please reach out on [Slack](https://pipedream.com/community) or raise an issue on our [Github roadmap](https://github.com/PipedreamHQ/roadmap) with any questions or suggestions.